John-Kostick/vzome-sharing/_posts/2022-04-27-5-Directions--sticks-v2-18-16-41.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2022/04/27/18-16-41-5-Directions--sticks-v2/>)

 {% endcomment %}
   An assembly of 20 shaped sticks that completely enclose a Rhombic Icosahedron.
-Sticks are prismatic, with [Kepler Triangle](https://en.wikipedia.org/wiki/Kepler_triangle)cross-section.
+Sticks are prismatic, with [Kepler Triangle](https://en.wikipedia.org/wiki/Kepler_triangle) cross-section.
 They are in 5 sets of parallels, 4 in each set.
 End cuts are shown as one of several possible styles.

 A 3D design created in vZome.
 Use your mouse or touch to interact.